balijanos/pencil-imp4corona/README.md

 ## Installing Corona Sdk stencils for Evolus Pencil
-Download latest version (3.0.4) for [Pencil](https://pencil.evolus.vn/)
+Download the latest version (3.0.4) for [Pencil](https://pencil.evolus.vn/)
-Select "Tools/Manage Collections" from menu.
-Click on "Install from file" button and locate the stencil file CoronaSdk-Pencil-Stencils-v1.0.
+* Select "Tools/Manage Collections" from menu.
+Click on the "Install from file" button and locate the stencil file CoronaSdk-Pencil-Stencils-v1.0.
-Open sample design from "epz" folder.
+* Open the sample design from "epz" folder.

 ### Tip
-If the design contains a page named 'Icon' Pimp will not import the page layout only the images on the page as icons...
+If the design contains page named 'Icon', Pimp will not import the page layout, only the images on the page as icons...
-These files are usefuls for building your own project using Pimp generated files.
+* These files are usefuls for building your own project using Pimp generated files.

 ## Preparing Pimp for import
-To change current configuration modify the `main.lua` file
+To change the current configuration modify the `main.lua` file

 main.lua:
 ```